usnistgov/ndn-dpdk/ndn/README.md

 There are limited support for packet encoding.

 * **InterestTemplate** struct and related functions encode an Interest.
 * `EncodeData` functions make a Data with given name and payload.
-It will attach an invalid HMAC signature.
+It will attach an invalid SHA256 signature.
 * `MakeNack` turns an Interest into a Nack in-place.